jiaqingxie/GuaranteeML/README.md

 11/10/2023: Fix typos and mistakes in assignment 1.
 Add lecture 5 and interactive session materials.

-11/10/2023： Add suggested paper list this semester
+11/10/2023：Add suggested paper list this semester

 17/10/2023: Add Lecture 6 Slides.
 Reseach proposal of the project: to be added